Scotoplanes: Species

 In 2024, a bright pink sea pig was discovered in the Clarion–Clipperton zone, belonging to an undescribed species.
-It was nicknamed the "Barbie Pig" in reference to the 2023 Barbie film due to its coloration.
+Due to its coloration, it was nicknamed the "Barbie Pig" in reference to the 2023 Barbie film.

 Description

-Scotoplanes grow to 4 to 6 in in length.
+Members of Scotoplanes grow 4 to 6 in long.
 They are bilaterally symmetrical with six pairs of tube feet, which are largest at mid-body and smallest near the anus.
-Scotoplanes also have ten buccal tentacles lining the oral cavity.
-Papillae are found on their dorsum ("back").
-They also possess a defence mechanism to protect themselves from predators; their skin contains a toxic chemical called holothurin which is poisonous to other creatures.
+Scotoplanes have ten buccal tentacles lining the oral cavity.
+Papillae are found on their dorsum.

-Like all echinoderms, Scotoplanes have a poorly developed respiratory system and they breathe from their anus.
-This refers to the lack of a respiratory tree.
-Their bodies are made for the deep seas and bringing them too close to the surface would cause them to disintegrate, due to the lower pressure.
-Similar to other echinoderms, Scotoplanes have a water vascular system.
-The dorsal papillae are similar histologically to Scotoplanes tube feet, as both contain a large muscular water vascular canal in the center.
-Hydraulic pressure in these canals are responsible for the efficacy of the vascular system.
-Also similar to other echinoderms is Scotoplanes nervous system, which consists of a network of nerves without ganglia.
+Scotoplanes share many morphological features with echinoderms, including their respiratory, vascular, and nervous systems.
+Scotoplanes have a poorly developed respiratory system, with gas exchange occurring through the anus.
+Their bodies are adapted to the high pressure of the benthic zone of the ocean, and bringing them too close to the surface causes them to disintegrate.
+Scotoplanes have a water vascular system.
+The dorsal papillae are histologically similar to their tubular feet, as both contain a large muscular water vascular canal in the center.
+Hydraulic pressure in these canals is responsible for the efficacy of the vascular system.
+Scotoplanes nervous system consists of a network of nerves without ganglia.

-A study done provides histologic findings that these deep-sea dwelling sea pigs are similar to other holothuroidea, though there are few notable differences: most holothurians are sexually dioecious with sexes in separate individuals.
+Histological examination shows that these deep-sea-dwelling sea pigs are similar to other Holothuroidea with a few notable differences.
+Most holothurians are sexually dioecious.
 Unlike other echinoderms, holothuroids possess only a single gonad.
-The water vascular system of holothuians is similar to other echinoderms, except the madreporite opens in the perivisceral coelom instead of in the external body wall.
-Scotoplanes have unique reproductive systems that consist of one gonad in both female and male organisms.
-This means one ovary in females and one testis in males.
-This is different from most echinoderms.
-Also unique from most elasipodids is that active gametogenesis was observed in both females and males, pointing to a different reproduction strategy in Scotoplanes.
-Their digestive system is specialized, too, as detritivores, the animals feed on organic matter that falls to the bottom of the sea, gathering and ingesting this detritus with the tube feet.
-Their gut is very efficient, allowing the maximum amount of nutrition to be extracted from meager resources around the animal's immediate environment.
-In male Scotoplanes their aboral intestines have protozoa inside these cyst cavities.
+The water vascular system of holothurians is similar to other echinoderms, except the madreporite opens in the perivisceral coelom instead of in the external body wall.
+Like other holothuroids, Scotoplanes possess a single gonad—an ovary in females or a testis in males.
+Unlike most elasipodids, Scotoplanes exhibits active gametogenesis in both females and males, suggesting a distinct reproductive strategy.
+As detritivores, Scotoplanes feed on organic matter that falls to the bottom of the sea, gathering and ingesting this detritus with their tube feet.
+The gut is highly efficient, extracting maximum nutrition from meager resources in their immediate environment.
+Male Scotoplanes have protozoa inside the cyst cavities of their aboral intestines.